-This exemption allows you to temporarily treat waste on a small scale to produce aggregate or soil at a place such as a construction or demolition site.
+The T5 exemption allows you to temporarily treat waste on a small scale to produce aggregate or soil at a particular location, such as a construction or demolition site.

 Types of activity you can carry out